ampas/CLF/README.md

+---

+#### The code in this repository implements an old version of the Common LUT Format Specification.

+#### All code and links in this repository should be considered out-of-date.
+Do not use this code or refer to linked documents if you're trying to implement the Common LUT Format.
+This repository has been archived for historical documentation reasons only.

+#### For the latest CLF documentation, please visit [https://docs.acescentral.com](https://docs.acescentral.com).

+#### For an up-to-date impelmentation and tools, visit [https://github.com/AcademySoftwareFoundation/OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO)

+---

 # Academy / ASC Common LUT (CLF) Format Sample Implementations #
 #
 This folder contains sample implementations of the Academy / ASC Common LUT